 Suffice it to say, Avelar has a lot on his plate, yet he still finds the time to enjoy his city.
 Check out this local chef’s go-to sights and sounds below.

 20 QUESTIONS WITH WILL AVELAR

 1. Who is your favorite New Orleanian, dead or alive, real or imagined?

 My first mentor and boss, restaurateur Diane Timphony.

 2. What first brought you to New Orleans?

 My father.
 He’s from El Salvador but moved to New Orleans for opportunity.
-I am born and raised in New Orleans.
+I was born and raised in New Orleans.